Sarah Murnaghan lung transplant controversy: Ruling

-On June 5, 2013, Judge Michael Baylson of the Eastern District of Pennsylvania District Court directed Sebelius to temporarily suspend the under-12 rule following an emergency hearing.
+On June 5, 2013, Judge Michael Baylson of the Eastern District of Pennsylvania District Court directed Kathleen Sebelius to temporarily suspend the under-12 rule following an emergency hearing.
 Judge Baylson stated in a memo regarding the issue of the temporary restraining order, "the Court concluded that issuance of the TRO was very much in the interest of the public as well as the Plaintiffs and Sarah ...
-[F]inally, this Court did not in any way, shape, or form dictate when or whether Murnaghan should receive a lung transplant."

-Organ Procurement and Transplantation Network (OPTN) responded by making a temporary, one-year appeals process for children under the age of 12 whose doctors feel may benefit from adult lungs.
+[F]inally, this Court did not in any way, shape, or form dictate when or whether Murnaghan should receive a lung transplant."The Organ Procurement and Transplantation Network (OPTN) responded by making a temporary, one-year appeals process for children under the age of 12 whose doctors feel they may benefit from adult lungs.
 This temporary appeals process expired on June 30, 2014.

 Transplants

 On June 12, 2013, Murnaghan underwent what would be the first of two double lung transplants.
 She received these lungs from an adult donor.
 In a statement immediately following the surgery, her family said, "The surgeons had no challenges resizing and transplanting the donor lungs – the surgery went smoothly, and Sarah did extremely well."

 This first pair of lungs, however, failed within hours of completion of the operation, necessitating the transplantation of a second pair of adult lungs on June 15, 2013.
-Murnaghan was placed on an ECMO machine on June 12, 2013, until her second transplant on June 15, 2013.
+Murnaghan was placed on an extracorporeal membrane oxygenation (ECMO) machine on June 12, 2013, until her second transplant on June 15, 2013.

 According to the Associated Press, the second set of lungs were infected with pneumonia, but the girl's condition was too dire to wait for another set of lungs to become available.
 Surgeons were able to remove the infected portion before the transplant.
 After the transplant, Murnaghan was able to take a few breaths on her own after doctors removed her breathing tube.
 However, she quickly needed breathing assistance, and the tube was reinserted.
 It was later discovered that her diaphragm had become paralyzed.